All Episodes

 Nothing I ever did or my family played any role in any job I ever got.

-We think about health care as basic human right, having a decent and safe place to live should be a human, a basic human right.
+Having a decent and safe place to live should be a human, a basic human right.

-Senator Warren, you signed on to Bernie Sanders Medicare for All Plan.
+Senator Warren, you signed on to Bernie Sanders' Medicare for All plan.

 It would put essentially everybody on Medicare and then eliminate private plans that offer similar coverage.

-So, yes, I'm with Bernie on Medicare for All.
+So yes, I'm with Bernie on Medicare for All.

-And my father's parents said, absolutely not, you can't marry her because she's part Cherokee and she's part Delaware.
+You can't marry her because she's part Cherokee and she's part Delaware.

 I am not a tribal citizen.

-I told Chief Baker uh that I am sorry that I extended confusion about tribal citizenship and tribal sovereignty and for harm caused.
+I told Chief Baker that I am sorry that I extended confusion about tribal citizenship and tribal sovereignty and for harm caused.

 I am a strong supporter of the Green New Deal.